Joey Dosik: Career

+In 2018, Dosik released his first full-length album Inside Voice and performed on the Jimmy Kimmel Show.
+An album review characterized the music as pop-soul.
+The album features contributions by Moses Sumney and Miguel Atwood-Ferguson.
+Dosik's work received recognition from Leon Bridges and Quincy Jones.
+He released the single "23 Teardrops" in 2020.
+His second full-length album The Nostalgiac was released in 2023.

 Personal life

 Dosik is a Los Angeles Lakers fan and plays basketball.
 He wrote "Game Winner", the title track of his 2016 EP, while recovering from a basketball-related ACL injury.
 The EP's theme merges his love for music and basketball.
+He has performed the national anthem at several NBA games.

 Discography

 Credits adapted from AllMusic and Bandcamp.